rajendra-jagtap/aws-ec2-mongodb/README.md

 ## Commands
 A list of commands available:

-1. `create` : This will create and configure a new VPC, subnets, etc `example: ./deploy.sh create dev`
+1. `create` : This will create and configure MongoDB replicaSet on EC2 servers

+   `example: ./deploy.sh create dev`

-2. `update` : This will update the network setup `example: ./deploy.sh update dev`
+2. `update` : This will update the MongoDB replicaSet changes on EC2 servers

+   `example: ./deploy.sh update dev`

 ## Tfvars Arguments:
 Following arguments are available: